michellab/BioSimSpace/demo/molecules/README.md

 # Molecules

-A set of example molecules for parameterisation and solvation.
+A set of example molecules for parameterisation, solvation, alignment, and merging.